th3-z/kf2-magicked-admin/CONTRIBUTING.md

 to check for style issues, this will use `flake8` to test compliance.

 ### Documents
-Documents are all written in Markdown, to the [CommonMark](https://spec.commonmark.org/current/) specification.
-Use of GFM and other extensions are erroneous, and should be raised as issues, with the exception of the `.github` folder.
+Documents are all written in GitHub flavoured markdown.

 * Maximum line length of 79 characters.